Amid tax storm, Australia's Macquarie leaves open option of HQ move

 Analysts and investors said Macquarie's decision not to deny a potential move was likely political, but doubted it would shift its headquarters over a tax that, at six basis points on certain liabilities, would be minor and which it may not be able to escape in any case.

-"I wouldn't have thought this tax alone would be enough to catalyze (a move) unless they are worried it could go up again in the future," said Shaw and Partners analyst David Spotswood.
+"I wouldn't have thought this tax alone would be enough to catalyse (a move) unless they are worried it could go up again in the future," said Shaw and Partners analyst David Spotswood, who estimates the levy could lower pretax earnings by three percent.

-"I just suspect it is signaling to the government and letting them know they are not happy and there are things they can do about it.
+"I just suspect it is signalling to the government and letting them know they are not happy and there are things they can do about it.

-Foreign banks like Citigroup Inc (C.N) and HSBC Holdings PLC (HSBA.L) would still be subject to the Australian tax if their local liabilities reached A$100 billion, according to Australia's Treasury Department.
+Foreign banks like Citigroup Inc and HSBC Holdings PLC would still be subject to the Australian tax if their local liabilities reached A$100 billion, according to Australia's Treasury Department.

-In warning of potential unintended and disproportionate consequences, Macquarie noted that international and wholesale businesses are run through its Australian arm but only one-third of the subsidiary's earnings are generated domestically.
-It did not elaborate on what those consequences might be.

 Karara Capital investment manager Rohan Walsh said Macquarie's business had been growing strongly internationally, particularly in the United States and Europe, and it could eventually make sense to move.